keithalewis/math/qm.md

 to $\{\ldots,(a',i',o),\ldots\}$ and the portfolio of the seller $o'$ changing from $\{\ldots,(a',i',o'),\ldots\}$ to $\{\ldots,(a,i,o'),\ldots\}$.
-The amount of each instrument is switched between the buyer and the seller.
+The amount of each instrument is switched between the buyer and seller.
 Sellers passively offer potential exchanges and buyers actively decide which to accept.
 Both buyers and sellers can buy/go long (amount is positive) or sell/go short (amount is negative).

 A _transaction_ is a collection of related switches involving, e.g., fees or taxes.
-Savvy buyers should take these into account.
-Sellers have already done so.
 Transactions are the molecules of finance.

 The _price_ of a switch is $X = a/a'$ where $h = (a, i, o)$ and